cindyokino/Rocket_Elevators_Controllers/README.md

     Note that you have to be in the script folder for it to run correctly.

-* If you want to test a new scenario, go to the **TEST YOUR SCENARIO** section at the end of the file for more information
+* If you want to test a new scenario, go to the **TESTING PROGRAM** section at the end of the file for more information

 ## 🏢Commercial_Controller.java
 * You can run the code with at the terminal of your preference.
 Before you need to compile the file by typing: **javac Residential_Controller.java**

-    Then it will generate a new file and you can run called **Residential_Controller.class** now you can run the program by typing: **java Residential_Controller**
+    Then it will generate a new file and you can run called **Residential_Controller.class** and now you can run the program by typing: **java Residential_Controller**

     Note that you have to be in the script folder for it to run correctly.